 I am an Assistant Professor in the Mathematics & Statistics Department at Vassar College.
-In 2020, I finished my PhD in the Department of Biostatistics at the Harvard T.H.
-Chan School of Public Health and am currently working on COVID-19 research projects with the Center for Communicable Disease Dynamics.
-You’ll find a little about me on this page.
-Please use the tabs at the top of the page for more information on my CV, research, and teaching.
+I have a PhD in biostatistics—focusing on study designs for infectious diseases—from the Harvard T.H.
+Chan School of Public Health.
+While there, I also worked on many COVID-19 research projects with the Center for Communicable Disease Dynamics.

-I was born in Brooklyn, NY, to a high school math teacher and a (at the time) history graduate student.
+I was born in Brooklyn, NY, to a family full of teachers.
 At the age of 6, my family moved to the small town of Mechanicsburg, PA.
-After graduating high school, I spent four years at Yale University, studying mathematics and playing intramural sports for Ezra Stiles College.
+After graduating high school, I spent four years at Yale, studying math and playing intramural sports for Ezra Stiles College.

-Outside of school, I enjoy playing sports (particularly soccer, tennis, and ultimate), as well as hiking and meager attempts at sailing.
+Outside of school, I enjoy playing sports and enjoying the nature of the Hudson Valley and beyond.
 I also watch great TV and follow my hometown New York Mets and Knicks.

 You can contact me at lkennedyshaffer (at) vassar (dot) edu.